gabriel-aranha/ro-server/README.md

 # ro-server
 ### To do
-Fix some quest references on client
+Fix some quest translation references on client
-Fix server rates
+Fix src build root permissions
+Bump client and hercules to latest and 20220406